Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 The coffees from Reserve are rare, single-origin, and undergo a complex roasting process to make them taste as unique and delicious as possible.

-These roasteries provide a luxury once-in-a-lifetime experience that offers an intimate look into the coffee-making process and allows you to find new ways to enjoy coffee.
+These roasteries offer a luxury, once-in-a-lifetime experience that provides an intimate look into the coffee-making process and allows you to discover new ways to enjoy coffee.

 Homemade Starbucks drink to try